ekphrastic poetry

 Patricia Spears Jones reads poems from across her career as published in A Lucent Fire: New & Selected Poems (2015), along with uncollected work at the 2017 Thinking Its Presence conference.
 She also reads one poem from Stardust, landmines, and cartoons: Poems from 2006 to 2014 (2015).

-Morgan Parker reads from her poetry collection Magical Negro, forthcoming in 2019.
+Morgan Parker reads from her third poetry collection, Magical Negro (2019), which would be published the year after this reading.
 She also reads an excerpt from Tommy Pico's Nature Poem (2017).
 This reading was originally given with Tommy Pico as part of the Morgan Lucas Schuldt Memorial Reading Series.

 Peggy Shumaker reads poems from Cairn: New and Selected Poems and Prose (2018) as well as one uncollected poem.
 This reading was originally given with Maurya Simon as the inaugural reading in the Tom Sanders Memorial Reading Series.